code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/Security/README.md

   - _B._ Authentication: whom you are talking to before revealing sensitive information
   - [_C._ Nonrepudiation](/Integrity/Digital_Signature): Sender cannot deny that he has not sent the message.
   - [_D._ Integrity:](Integrity) message you received was really the one sent and not something that a malicious adversary Encryption + Integrity

+<a name=bs></a>
+## Block, Stream Ciphers
+Symmetric Key algos can be Block or stream ciphers.
+### 1. Block Ciphers(Mostly used) (eg: AES)
+Encrypt block of characters.
+Breaks data into fixed sized blocks
+### 2. Stream Ciphers(Obsolete)
+Encrypt Single character at a time, ie works bit by bit.
+#### 3. Substitution Cipher
+Each letter or group of letters is replaced by another letter or group of letters.
+Eg: Caesar ciphers(b becomes E, c becomes F)

 <a name="Terms"></a>
 ### [Security Terms](Terms)